petrosrodinos/portfolio-builder/README.md

+# Professional Portfolio Builder

+Build a stunning portfolio website in minutes—just upload your resume and let our **AI** get you experience and create a personalized site for you.
+Perfect for developers, designers, and creatives, with no coding required and featuring multiple templates.

 # Project Setup and Local Development Guide

 This guide walks you through the setup of your local development environment, syncing data from a remote database, and integrating with services like Stripe.